joeyshuttleworth/NumbaIDA/README.md

 <!-- Known Issues -->
 ## Known Issues
-1. It is not currently possible to specify a jacobian
+1. ~~It is not currently possible to specify a jacobian~~ This is now possible
 2. `ida_wrapper` is **NOT THREAD SAFE!**
 3. SUNDIALS is very flexible and allows a number of linear and nonlinear solvers to be used &ndash; currently it is only possible to use the defaults.
 4. Currently, only dense matrices/vectors may be used